-This test will only be ordered if your one hour gestational diabetes screen is elevated.
-If this test is ordered, you will need to schedule it in advance at the lab of your choice.
-You should plan to budget about 4 1⁄2 hours and are required to stay within the testing facility for the duration of the test.
-Bring a good book, an iPad or something else to do while waiting.
-Eat a balanced diet that contains at least 150 grams(g) of carbohydrates per day for 3 days before the test.
-Fruits, breads, cereals, grains, rice, crackers and starchy vegetables such as potatoes, beans and corn are good sources of carbohydrates.
+This test will only be ordered if your 1-hour gestational diabetes screen is elevated.
+If this test is ordered, you will need to schedule it in advance at the lab of your choice (Quest or LabCorp).
+You should plan to budget about 4 1⁄2 hours and you will be required to stay within the testing facility for the duration of the test.
+Bring a good book, and iPad, or something else to do while waiting.
+Eat a balanced diet that contains at least 150 grams of carbohydrates per day for 3 days before the test.
+Fruits, breads, cereals, grains, rice, crackers, and starch vegetables such as potatoes, beans, and corn are good sources of carbohydrates.

-Do not eat, drink (except water), smoke or exercise strenuously for at least 8 hours before your first blood sample is taken.
+This is a fasting test.
+Do not eat, drink (except water), smoke, or exercise strenuously for at least 8 hours before your first blood sample is taken.